alphazolam/EMV-Engine/README.md

 # Troubleshooting / Bugs
 * If your game is crashing on startup or when loading certain areas or animations, delete all JSON files in the reframework/data folder related to EMV Engine and Enhanced Model Viewer, as over time they may get corrupted by trying to cache unloadable files.
-* Try playing around with the Garbage Collection settings on newer versions of REFramework if you are getting constant crashes in some games.
-Generational may be faster than Incremental, but is more unstable
-* It is recommended that you install all five scripts together to avoid errors, as I usually develop them together

 # Scripters
 While EMV Engine is mostly an envioronment for script development, feel free to make your own extensions to EMV Engine by requiring it at the top of your script, and use the multitude of available utility functions to support your own scripts.
 Most available functions are described with comments inside *EMV Engine\init.lua*, and all of EMV's exported functions and tables are available in a global table called **EMV** while EMV Engine is running